One of the questions I'm asked most often is, “What’s the difference between a handmade candle and a store bought candle?”

-I’ve been at craft shows and expos where people have made statements such as, “They look nice, but I like Yankee Candle, I won’t buy anything but Yankee Candles.”
+I’ve been at trade shows and expos where people have made statements like, “They look nice, but I like Yankee Candle, I won’t buy anything but Yankee Candles.”

 First of all, bigger isn’t always better.

 Big manufacturing companies, like Yankee and Bath & Body Works, produce in higher volumes.
 This, can be a huge advantage in production.

 Unfortunately, it also gives larger manufacturers just like Yankee Bath & Body Works a disadvantage in their quality control.

 The result oftentimes is...

 Candles that are manufactured tend to have a poorly distributed amount of fragrance that can lead to candles that produce a generous amount of soot.
 While there are extreme exceptions to this, you'll likely need to shop in the luxury candle department to get those candles (because producing luxury simply costs more).

 Manufacturers use huge machines to process candles.
 When mixed in large batches, scent oftentimes doesn’t completely bind to all of the wax, causing the scent to be poorly distributed.

 One result of the wax not binding completely to the wax is that black smoky substance (or soot) you see when you burn your candle.

 Another result would be a scented candle that only burns fragrance through parts of the candle and seems to lose its scent while burning the candle.